-It is effective because water is simply one of the most effective energy transfer methods in existence.
-It’s far more efficient than steam and air, capable of transferring up to twenty-seven times the energy of the latter.
+It works because water is simply one of the most effective energy transfer methods in existence.
+It’s far more efficient than air, capable of transferring heat 23 times faster.

-And since water naturally flows down into the ground of its own accord, it’s the easiest method for reaching the roots, comparing to steam or air which usually rise first, thus negating some of the heat energy.
+And since water naturally flows down into the ground of its own accord, it’s the easiest method for reaching the roots.
+That, of course, is compared to air, which usually rises first, thus negating some of the heat energy.

-Best of all, it’s an excellent alternative to Roundup since pure hot water carries no chemicals and you can get it for free!
+Does boiling water kill weeds?
+Yes, it does.
+Best of all, it’s an excellent alternative to Roundup since pure hot water contains no chemicals, and you can get it for free!

 Plants are delicate, which is one reason boiling water works so well.
-For everyday garden or sidewalk weeds, it’s the perfect natural weed killer and it’s entirely non-toxic.
+For small gardens, sidewalks, and between block paving, it’s the perfect natural weed killer, and it’s entirely non-toxic.

-So long as you’re careful about where it’s applied, it won’t harm any of your other plants in the garden, and it has no effects whatsoever on you, so long as you dress appropriately.
+So long as you’re careful about where you apply it, pouring boiling water on weeds won’t harm any of your other plants in the garden or lawn grass nearby.

 - Long pants